Don't Forget to Write

 Sorry Sara Goodman Confino but got to say I really didn't enjoy this.
 Tried to return after listening to first ten mins and finding the main character irritating and vacuous but Audible blocked the return.
 I'd been drawn to it due to the positive reviews and wanting to read something uplifting.
 I am completely flummoxed by the 4.53 rating on Goodreads.
 Honestly, it's a mystery.
 I've read far, far superior books that get only 3.60.

 Why didn't I like this book?
 For me, the characters felt a little one-dimensional and not real.
-The dialogue felt completely unnatural - constant witty one-liners and comebacks that felt like an episode of Friends/Sex and the City/Desperate Housewives or something other white American TV sitcom. it grew deeply tedious.
+The dialogue felt completely unnatural - constant witty one-liners and comebacks that felt like an episode of Friends/Sex and the City/Desperate Housewives or some other white American TV sitcom. it grew deeply tedious.
 No voice felt unique, characters blended into a homogenous voice (the author, trying hard to be funny) and the plot was also boring - I think because it didn't feel character-led at all - and so often so predictable.
 The whole thing just felt inauthentic and more like an exercise in plotting some TV script than an interesting, thought-provoking novel.
 The premise is promising and carries the potential for a deeply interesting book offering insight into the experience of women and how much times have changed.
 Instead, I felt the author only really scratched the surface of that potential.

 I'm undecided about the narration.
 I found it quite cloying but perhaps that's because Marilyn as a character was so self-absorbed, so in a way perhaps the narration is excellent, because she really nails the wry, insular voice of Marilyn.
 Or perhaps the narration contributed to what made Marilyn a fairly uninspiring character to be stuck with.